Esophageal Variceal Injection

 - Arrange for transportation after the procedure.
 You should not drive for 24 hours after the procedure.

-- If you are having active bleeding, it may be necessary to use general anesthesia for your procedure.
+- If you have active bleeding, it may be necessary to use general anesthesia .
+You will be asleep.

 - Do not drive for at least 24 hours.

 - Resume your normal diet, unless told otherwise by your doctor.